 Taking the leap towards solar energy is a thrilling step towards a greener life.
 But, like any significant home improvement, it requires planning, research, and the right partners.
 This section breaks down the journey of solar panel installation, from picking the perfect solar contractor to understanding each step of the installation process.

-trustworthy solar contractor is like finding a good mechanic.
+Finding a trustworthy solar contractor is like finding a good mechanic.
 You want someone experienced, reliable, and upfront.

 Start by looking for contractors with solid reputations in your community.
 Recommendations from friends or family who've gone solar can be gold.